-The Company did not adopt in the first three months of 2024 any new accounting guidance that would have a material impact on its financial position and results of operations.
+The Company did not adopt in the first nine months of 2024 any new accounting guidance that would have a material impact on its financial position and results of operations.

 In November 2023, the FASB issued new guidance related to segment reporting, which requires incremental disclosures about reportable segments, without changing though the definition of a segment or the guidance for determining reportable segments.
 The new guidance requires disclosures of significant segment expenses that are (i) regularly provided to (or easily computed from information regularly provided to) the chief operating decision maker ("CODM"); (ii) included in the reported measure of segment profit or loss.
-The new guidance also requires that an entity discloses, on an annual and interim basis, an amount for "other segment items" by reportable segment, and a description of its composition.
 Moreover, annual disclosures about a reportable segment's profit or loss and assets become mandatory on interim periods.
 Finally, the title and position of the CODM, together with an explanation of how the CODM uses the reported measures of segment profit or loss in assessing segment performance and deciding how to allocate resources, are also required.
-The guidance is effective for the Company's 2024 annual reporting and 2025 interim periods.
-The guidance will be applied retrospectively, with early adoption permitted.
+The guidance is effective for the Company's 2024 annual reporting and 2025 interim periods onwards.
+The guidance will be applied retrospectively.
 The Company will adopt the new guidance when effective and is currently assessing the impact the new guidance will have on its segment reporting.

 In December 2023, the FASB issued new guidance related to income taxes, which requires additional disclosures, primarily around disaggregation of income tax paid and specific categories in the income tax rate reconciliation.
 The guidance is effective for the year ended December 31, 2025, with early adoption permitted.
 The guidance will be applied prospectively.
 Retrospective application is permitted.
-The Company is currently assessing the impact the new guidance will have on its annual income tax disclosures.
+The Company will adopt the new guidance when effective and will amend its annual disclosures accordingly.